linkedin/venice/docs/user_guide/ttl.md

 The way this works is by leveraging the real-time buffer replay mechanism of hybrid stores.
 As part of pushing a new store-version, after the push finishes, but before swapping the read traffic over to the new version, there is a buffer replay phase where the last N seconds of buffered real-time data is replayed.
-The replayed data gets overlaid on top of the data from the Full Push.
+The replayed data gets overlaid on top of the data from the full Push.

-This can be leveraged in order to achieve a TTL behavior.
+This can be leveraged in order to enforce TTL on the dataset.
 By scheduling periodic empty pushes and configuring how far back to replay the real-time data (N), one can control the
 TTL parameters.
 The time to live is defined by N, which acts as a "minimum TTL", while the "maximum TTL" is N + delay between each empty push.
 For example, if you schedule a daily empty push, and N = 6 days, then the oldest data in your store will be at least 6 days old, and at most 7 days old.